Visiting Barcelona in December: A Festive Guide

 Santa Maria del Mar: A Testament to History

-Explore the history and spirituality of the city at Santa Maria del Mar, a striking Catalan Gothic basilica in El Born neighberhood.
-With its imposing columns, rose windows, and elegant simplicity, this church tells the story of the city’s maritime heritage and devotion.
+Explore the history and spirituality of the city at Santa Maria del Mar, a striking Catalan Gothic basilica in El Born neighborhood.
+With its imposing columns, rose windows, and elegant simplicity, this church tells the story of the city's maritime heritage and devotion.
 Constructed between 1329 and 1383, it is the sole example of pure Catalan Gothic architecture.
-When you enter this sacred space, you can’t help but be enveloped by profound reverence and timeless awe.

 Embark on a magical journey through Barcelona's illuminated streets with the Christmas Bus Night Tour.
 Witness the city's landmarks adorned with sparkling Christmas lights, creating a festive atmosphere that's nothing short of enchanting.
 From Casa Batlló to La Pedrera, the tour offers a unique opportunity to see all the Christmas festivities that take place in this lively city.